inikishev/visualbench/README.md

         # this will be optimized to approximate inverse of the matrix
         self.inverse_hat = torch.nn.Parameter(torch.randn_like(self.matrix))

-        # this shows the matrix on the video
+        # this shows the input matrix when plotting and rendering animations
         self.add_reference_image(name="matrix", image=self.matrix, to_uint8=True)

     def get_loss(self):